Commander-in-chief: Netherlands

+The Constitution of the Netherlands states, in article 97, that "the Government shall have supreme authority over the armed forces".
+Article 42 defines the Government as the Monarch and the ministers, and that only ministers are responsible for acts of government.
+Article 45 further defines the ministers as constituting the Cabinet, chaired by the prime minister, with "authority to decide upon overall government policy".

+Before the constitution change in 1983, the equivalent section stated that: "The King shall have supreme authority over the armed forces".
+Nevertheless, the role of the monarch as commander in chief was ceremonial as in most European constitutional monarchies.
+As a consequence of being only part of the government, monarchs of the Netherlands do not hold a military rank.
+The current king of the Netherlands Willem-Alexander of the Netherlands resigned from his military ranks (equivalent to one-star general in all branches) upon becoming king in 2013.
+He has been provided with royal insignia to show his lasting commitment to the armed forces, but these represent no formal rank.

+The minister of defence has the primary ministerial responsibility for the armed forces, which are formally a part of the Ministry of Defence.
+The chief of defence is the highest ranked professional military officer, and serves as an intermediary between the minister of defence and the Armed Forces, and is responsible to the minister for military-strategic planning, operations and deployment of the Armed Forces.

 New Zealand

 Both the Monarch of New Zealand and their representative, the governor-general, constitutionally serve as the supreme authority in defence matters in New Zealand.
 The position of commander-in-chief is vested in the sovereign by the constitution.
 In practice however, the position of the commander-in-chief is largely ceremonial, with the governor-general primarily serving as a "patron of the New Zealand Defence Force".
 The governor-general exercises their authority as commander-in-chief on the advice of the minister of defence or other ministers of the New Zealand Government.

 The Letter Patents 1983 consolidated the roles of governor-general and commander-in-chief into one office, with its compounded title being the Governor-General and Commander-in-Chief.
 The governor-general's is statutorily defined in the Defence Act 1990.
 Sections five and six of the Defence Act 1990 outlines the governor-general's authority to raise and maintain armed forces.